 The equations for the light curves of comets that are currently visible use only the raw observations and should give a reasonable prediction for the current brightness.
 If the comet has not yet been observed or has gone from view a correction for aperture is included, so that telescopic observers should expect the comet to be fainter than given by the equation.
 The correction is about 0.033 per centimetre.
 Values for the r parameter given in square brackets [ ] are assumed.
 The form of the light curve is either the standard m = H0 + 5 log d + K0 log r or the linear brightening m = H0 + 5 log d + L0 abs(t - T + D0) where T is the date of perihelion, t the present and D0 an offset, if L0 is +ve the comet brightens towards perihelion and if D0 is +ve the comet is brightest prior to perihelion.

-Seiichi Nakano found images of the comet in PanSTARRS 1 data taken with the 1.8m Ritchey-Chretien on 2020 June 17.55 and on July 17 and 20.
+Syuichi Nakano found images of the comet in PanSTARRS 1 data taken with the 1.8m Ritchey-Chretien on 2020 June 17.55 and on July 17 and 20.
 The comet was close to the expected position.
 The comet passed 0.97 au from Jupiter in 2020 February in an encounter that reduced the perihelion distance from 4.8 to 4.1 au and the period from 12.7 to 10.3 years.
-[CBET 4831, 2020 August 16] It has not yet been given a designation for the return in MPEC 2020-U182 [2020 October 23].
+[CBET 4831, 2020 August 16] It was finally given a designation for the return in MPEC 2020-U182 [2020 October 23].
 It was numbered 404 in CBET 4898 [2020 December 18], though it should have been 400.

 Only the name Novichonok was originally given to the comet, however the discoverer was clear that it was a team effort with Gerke, and the name was later amended.